Call Us Enquire Now

 “I first encountered St Benedict’s Hospice when my sister chose to spend her final days here, and she was calm and peaceful, well treated by clinical staff and volunteers.
 Peacefulness is one of the key areas that many of our patients and their families desire and her husband and son as well as me, her only sister, were treated well and encouraged to stay with her.
 Although we were able to contribute a significant amount of money at the time, I wanted to contribute more.
 After initially volunteering in the Hospice, I was encouraged to apply as a Trustee.
 It’s a privilege to be a Trustee, to work alongside other Trustees and to seek solutions to issues which enhance the comfort of patients using the Hospice”

-Trustee - Sharad Trivedy
+Trustee - Lisa Alcorn

 Trustee - Dr Martin Walker